Ewiges-M/virustotal_api_url/README.md

 "result-from-virustotal.csv" file contain fields of

 1. IP : IP or URL
-2. Positives : number of tools deteced by virustotal
+2. Positives : number of tools detected URL as malware, malicious or suspicious.
-3. Totals : totals score
+3. Totals : total tools detected URL
 4. Detected as Malware site : List tools that detected IP/URL as Malware site
 5. Detected as Malicious site : List tools that detected IP/URL as Malicious site
 6. Detected as Suspicious site : List tools that detected IP/URL as Suspicious site